k3vinpaul7-coder/ICT171-Assignment/README.md

     <img src="mclaren720s.jpg" alt="McLaren">

-# All induvidual codes for each car pages iduvidually is attacghed in the word document via screenshots.
+Note- All induvidual codes for each car pages iduvidually is attached in the word document via screenshots.

 ## Booking Page Description
 The booking.html page allows the user to: